-Currently, The Bachelor of Science in Engineering Technology (BSET) is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board of Engineering and Technology (ABET) http://www.abet.org/
+Currently, The Bachelor of Science in Engineering Technology (B.S.E.T.) is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board of Engineering and Technology (ABET) http://www.abet.org/

-Industrial Technology [is the field concerned with the application of] basic engineering principles and technical skills in support of industrial engineers and managers.
-[Industrial Technology programs typically include] instruction in optimization theory, human factors, organizational behavior, industrial processes, industrial planning procedures, computer applications, and report and presentation preparation.
+Engineering Technology is the field concerned with the application of basic engineering principles and technical skills in support of industrial engineers and managers.
+Engineering Technology programs typically include instruction in optimization theory, human factors, organizational behavior, industrial processes, industrial planning procedures, computer applications, and report and presentation preparation.

 Applied Engineering is the field concerned with the application of management, design, and technical skills for the design and integration of systems, the execution of new product designs, the improvement of manufacturing processes, and the management and direction of physical and/or technical functions of a firm or organization.
 Applied Engineering programs typically include instruction in basic engineering principles, project management, industrial processes, production and operations management, systems integration and control, quality control, and statistics.